 Dumaran offers several kilometers of coral reef area where you can see various types of corals and fishes.
 The most popular boat stops include Renambakan Island and Encantasia Island.
 There are also other islands you can see in Dumaran if you simply want to explore beaches.

-18. Swim in the clear water of Linapacan
+18. Swim in the clear waters of Linapacan

 Linapacan nabbed its place in the tourist map after an online magazine named it one of the clearest waters in the world.